Man Claiming To Be From The Year 2048 Says He's Back With A Warning

 Bryant Johnson issued his grave warning to Casper police Monday night after officers were called about the man and his out-of-this-world message, according to an arrest report obtained by HuffPost.

-Johnson, who police said smelled of alcohol and spoke with slightly slurred speech, allegedly told officers “the aliens were coming next year and we needed to make sure to leave as fast as possible.”
+Johnson, who police said smelled of alcohol and spoke with slightly slurred speech, allegedly told officers that “the aliens were coming next year and we needed to make sure to leave as fast as possible.”

 According to the report, he didn’t specify an exact date or time for the aliens’ arrival.

-He refused to speak with nurses or doctors and instead insisted to meet with “the president” of the town, police said.
+He refused to speak with nurses or doctors and instead insisted on meeting with “the president” of the town, police said.

 Johnson informed the officers that he was able to travel through time because the aliens filled his body with alcohol.
-He was also stood on a “giant pad” which then transported him to the year 2017 — though he said he was supposed to be sent to the year 2018.
+He also claimed he stood on a “giant pad” which then transported him to the year 2017 — though he said he was supposed to be sent to the year 2018.

-Johnson, who was allegedly found with a blood alcohol content of .136%, was eventually transported to the Natrona County Detention Center without further incident.
+Johnson, who was allegedly found with a blood alcohol concentration of .136, was eventually transported to the Natrona County Detention Center without further incident.

 Of course, the joke could be on us when all this turns out to be true.

-Note: Correction: A previous version of this story stated that Johnson’s “blood alcohol content” was allegedly .136 percent.
-His blood alcohol concentration was allegedly .136.